 Cheer Up the Lonely Day is on July 11, and we’re getting ready to celebrate with lots of activities to spread social cheer.
-Whether it’s a close friend, family member, old neighbor, new classmate, parent, child, or anybody else in your life, organize a get-together today to help get the word out and spread the spirit of friendliness!
+Whether it’s a close friend, family member, old neighbor, new classmate, parent, child, or anybody else in your life, if you know anyone who is lonely or going through a tough time, surprise them today with a visit, a hug, or organize a get-together to help get the word out and spread the spirit of friendliness!
+Loneliness can be caused by health issues, financial troubles, or grief from loss, and it can be very overwhelming.
+This day serves as a reminder to all of us that everyone needs a little extra love and attention, especially the lonely.
+A small act of kindness can make a big difference.
+Use this day to also express gratitude to anyone who’s ever reached out to you while you when struggling.

 History of Cheer Up the Lonely Day